OSGeo/homebrew-osgeo4mac/CODE_OF_CONDUCT.md

 All OSGeo projects and events should reference this Code of Conduct using text similar to:

-*Participants at <event> are expected to act respectfully toward others in accordance with the http://www.osgeo.org/code_of_conduct.*

-or

-*Contributors to <project> are expected to act respectfully toward others in accordance with the http://www.osgeo.org/code_of_conduct.*
+*Contributors to homebrew-osgeo4mac project are expected to act respectfully toward others in accordance with the http://www.osgeo.org/code_of_conduct.*